core-wg/senml-spec/draft-ietf-core-senml.md

-* For JSON Numbers, the CBOR representation can use integers, floating point numbers, or decimal fractions (CBOR Tag 4); however a representation SHOULD be choosen such that when the CBOR value is converted back to an IEEE double precision floating point value, it has exactly the same value as the original Number.
+* For JSON Numbers, the CBOR representation can use integers, floating point numbers, or decimal fractions (CBOR Tag 4); however a representation SHOULD be chosen such that when the CBOR value is converted back to an IEEE double precision floating point value, it has exactly the same value as the original Number.
 For the version number, only an unsigned integer is allowed.